MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-preview-terms.md

 description: Read the preview terms and conditions for Microsoft 365 Archive (Preview).
 ---

-# Microsoft 365 Archive public preview terms and conditions
+# Microsoft 365 Archive preview terms and conditions

 Effective Date:  November 15, 2023